Maurice Curé: Political career before launching the Labour Party

 Soon after returning to Mauritius in 1913 Curé joined Dr Eugène Laurent's party Action Libérale and as a result he was appointed as Medical Doctor of the Municipality of Port Louis.
 He also joined the Retrocessionist Party which advocated that Mauritius should be turned into a colony of France rather than England.
 This made him an enemy of the Franco-Mauritian oligarchy which favoured England over France as the parent state.
 Curé was even prosecuted as an enemy of the state for his standpoint.

-Curé was defeated at the 1924 municipal elections of Port Louis by his former comrades of the Retrocessionist Party (Edgar Laurent et Raoul Rivet).
+Curé was defeated in the 1924 municipal elections of Port Louis by his former comrades of the Retrocessionist Party (Edgar Laurent et Raoul Rivet).
 From 1934 to 1936 he was a councillor at the Municipal Council of Port Louis.
-He was only elected once to the Council of Government (equivalent to the modern day Parliament or Government House) in 1934 at by-elections whereby he defeated Oligarchy's candidate Amédée Hugnin.
-He was defeated at the general elections held in 1921, 1926, 1931 and 1936.
+He was only elected once to the Council of Government (equivalent to the modern day Parliament or Government House) in the 1934 by-elections when he defeated Oligarchy's candidate Amédée Hugnin.
+He was defeated in the general elections held in 1921, 1926, 1931 and 1936.